mazipan/talks/README.md

 I build website with :heart:, I'd like start all the things from scratch.
 I code *HTML*, *CSS*, and *Javascript* with the latest cool technology.

+You can see my complete CV in my Linkedin Profile: [https://www.linkedin.com/in/mazipan/](https://www.linkedin.com/in/mazipan/)

 ![Irfan Maulana](https://avatars2.githubusercontent.com/u/7221389?s=200&v=4)

 In the last few years, I have some presentations stage, mostly in tecnical area.
 I talk about Front End Development, etc. I also talk about some of my open source project, You can check my open source work [here](https://github.com/mazipan/project-catalog).